 I was given a leather-bound Letts Schoolboys pocket diary for Christmas 1947.
 My parents knew that I was very keen on writing and it was a touch of genius on their part to give me a proper diary.
 It cost 5s 6d (25.5p in today's currency).
 I have kept a daily diary ever since and almost all of them survive to this day.
 My first entry in the very limited space available was not very illuminating.
-(See image below left)
+(See scan below left)

 As far as I can recall I never heard Kalinnikov's Symphony No 1 in G minor again until 60 years later and I certainly missed any retrospective in 2001 of Kalinnikov's life on the 100th anniversary of his death.
 My well-thumbed copy of the Oxford Companion to Music (1970 edition) records that Vassily Kalinnikov died of consumption, brought on by a life of poverty, in Yalta at the age of 35; that his 1st symphony was 'effective' and that a 2nd symphony 'exists'.
+Faint praise!
 On the 60th anniversary of that first diary entry I downloaded Kalinnikov's two symphonies from iTunes.
-Vassily would have been both amazed and gratified.
+I am sure Vassily would have been both amazed and gratified.
 I listened carefully to the 1st Symphony but, sad to relate, it brought back no memories of my first hearing of this symphony on New Year's Day 1948.
 However, I enjoyed both symphonies.
 They are vaguely reminiscent of early Tchaikovsky and beautifully played on this recording by the Royal Scottish National Orchestra conducted by Neeme Järvi.

 The 1948 Schoolboy's Diary provided several pages of tiny print giving copious advice on careers.
 For careers in aviation, both civil and Royal Air Force, one had to contact the Air Ministry in London - but I had no such ambitions then.
 There were nine pages of Latin irregular verbs, eight more for French verbs, and two for German strong verbs.
 Five pages were devoted to sporting records: athletics, badminton, men's and women's cricket, hockey, lawn and table tennis, rowing and squash but, oddly, no mention of football or either code of rugby.
 A section on 'Useful Factors' devoted four whole lines of tiny print to the expansion of (a³ + b³ + c³ -3abc) but I cannot for the life of me remember ever needing that.
 The world maps at the end of the diary had great swathes of red indicating British colonies and possessions.